 Commercially available Virginia-type peanut varieties include Bailey II, Emery, NC-20, Sullivan, Walton, and Wynne.
-Cultivars for niche markets such as Gregory are also available but seed is limited.
-From these, Bailey II, Emery, NC-20, Sullivan, Walton, and Wynne are the most recent releases.
-Other cultivars included in some tables of this guide, such as NC-V11, Perry, Phillips, and Spain, are obsolete but they are included here for comparison with newer cultivars.
+From these, Bailey II, Emery, NC-20, and Walton are the most recent releases.
 These varieties were developed by the North Carolina State University and Virginia Tech breeding programs and released through the PVQE program.
 In general, these varieties have high yields, and large kernel size.
-The most releases; Bailey II, NC-20, Walton, Emery, Sullivan, and Wynne, have improved disease resistance, in particular to early leaf spot, TSWV, CBR, and Sclerotinia blight (SB).
-Bailey II, Walton, Emery, NC-20, Sullivan, and Wynne have the high oleic fatty acid trait that extends the shelf life of peanuts from 2 weeks to 40 weeks.
+The most recent releases; Bailey II, NC-20, Walton, and Emery have improved disease resistance, in particular to early leaf spot, TSWV, CBR, and Sclerotinia blight (SB).
+Bailey II, Walton, Emery, NC-20, and Sullivan have the high oleic fatty acid trait that extends the shelf life of peanuts from 2 weeks to 40 weeks.